- Dr. Laurie Donovan

 Take a Video of Your Cat Before Going to the Vet

-Most importantly, if you notice your cat’s gagging and it’s happening on a more frequent basis, you should take them to the vet.
+If you notice your cat’s gagging and it’s happening on a more frequent basis, you should take them to the vet.
 Your vet will be able to check your cat thoroughly and determine what might be the underlying cause of this problem.

 If you think your cat may have eaten something toxic or may have a foreign object in her throat, or if she is in distress, then you should go to the emergency vet right away rather than waiting for your regular vet.